alexshnup/yaml-sort/README.md

 sorts all elements in a YAML file in ascending order Now preserving comments and file structure

+P.S.
+Switched to a more correct way of working with YAML elements, to working with yaml.Node.
+I have never worked directly with yaml.Node structures before, I always usually converted them to/from "map" It turns out there is a better way.

 ## For example:

 This YAML